morikosm/bitazard/readme.md

 - `bitazard.byte` A tuple of 8 `bitazard.bit`.
 - `bitazard.byteArray` An array of `bitazard.byte`.

 Please note that numeric functions involving bytes will not accept byteArrays longer than 7 bytes, as 53 bits is the maximum size of the significand in the default Lua number (IEEE 754 double).
-If you don't know what that means, it just means that bitazard respects the upper bounds of numbers representable with Lua.
-If you need a bigger number than 9,007,199,254,740,991; you should extend bitazard to work with a big number library of your choosing.
+If you don't know what that means, it just means that Bitazard respects the upper bounds of numbers representable with Lua.
+If you need a bigger number than 9,007,199,254,740,991; you should extend Bitazard to work with a big number library of your choosing.

 Bitazard types are pure Lua constructs with no metatables.

 # Testing
+Bitazard is tested with [LuaUNIT](https://github.com/bluebird75/luaunit), which is included as a submodule.
+Unless you need to test Bitazard, you do not need to initialize submodules in your local branch.

 Bitazard is tested using LuaJIT, but is written without any Lua language version specific constructs, and should pass tests and behave the same on all major Lua platforms.
 (5.1 through 5.4, LuaJIT).

 In the case you find a failing test, please reach out.

+To test Bitazard, set your current working directory to `bitazard/tests` and invoke `lua tests.lua`.

 # Future